rerun-io/rerun/docs/content/concepts/entity-component.md

 Later, the Space View for spatial types queries the data store for all the entities that have a `Position2D` component.
 In this case it would find the "my_point" entity.
 This query additionally returns the `Color` component because that component is associated with the same entity.
-These two components are recognized as corresponding to the `Points2D` archetype, which informs the viewer on how to display the corresponding entity.
+These two components are recognized as corresponding to the `Points2D` archetype, which informs the Viewer on how to display the corresponding entity.

 See the [Types](../reference/types.md) reference for a list of archetypes, components, and datatypes.

 ### Adding custom data

 Although both the SDKs' archetype objects and the space view are based on the same archetype definition (and are actually implemented using code that is automatically generated based on that definition), they both operate on arbitrary collection of components.
-Neither the SDKs nor the viewer enforce or require that an entity should contain a *specific* set of component.
+Neither the SDKs nor the Viewer enforce or require that an entity should contain a *specific* set of component.
-The Rerun viewer will display any data in a generic form, but its space views will only work on sets of components it can make sense of.
+The Rerun Viewer will display any data in a generic form, but its space views will only work on sets of components it can make sense of.

 Your entity could have any number of additional components as well.
 This isn't a problem.
 Any components that